-Senior Research Fellow in the School of Cancer Sciences, College of Medical and Dental Sciences, University of Birmingham.
+Senior Research Fellow, Institute of Immunology and Immunotherapy, College of Medical and Dental Sciences, University of Birmingham.

 Background and Research focus

 Steve’s research group is investigating ways to engineer T cells using either chimeric antigen receptors (CARs) or T cell receptors (TCRs) to target the tumour cell or vital stromal components.
 In particular, his current work is exploring the use of CARs to target antigens selectively expressed on the tumour vasculature in order to compromise blood flow in tumour tissue and thereby provide therapeutic benefit (work in collaboration with Prof Roy Bicknell).
-In addition the group is using T cell receptor gene transfer approaches to target virally encoded antigens for Epstein-Barr virus-associated malignancies such as Nasopharyngeal carcinoma, Hodgkin’s Lymphoma NK-T lymphomas and Post-transplant Lymphoproliferative Disease.
+One such marker, CLEC14A, is highly expressed on the vasculature of a wide range of common human cancers but is poorly expressed in the vasculature of healthy tissue.
+CARs targeting this marker have generated exciting results both in vitro and in vivo and he is currently liaising closely with the Cell and Gene Therapy Catapult in preclinical development of this strategy leading towards a phase I clinical trial.
+In addition his group is using T cell receptor gene transfer approaches to target virally encoded antigens for Epstein-Barr virus-associated malignancies such as Nasopharyngeal carcinoma, Hodgkin’s Lymphoma NK-T lymphomas and Post-transplant Lymphoproliferative Disease.

 T lymphocytes; tumour immunology; tumour immunotherapy; T cell trafficking; adoptive T cell therapy; CAR and TCR engineering; Epstein-Barr virus (EBV); EBV-associated malignancies.

-Dr Lee is an enthusiastic communicator on the theme of immune-based therapies forcancer presenting his work to both academics and the general public.
+Dr Lee is an enthusiastic communicator on the theme of immune-based therapies for cancer presenting his work to both academics and the general public.
 In addition to his research commitments, Dr Lee makes substantial contributions to teaching undergraduate, postgraduate and medical students.
-In particular, he is the lead coordinator for the Immunotherapy Small group teaching sessions on the MBChB course as well delivering lectures on the MBChB and B. Med.
-Science courses at the University of Birmingham.
-Dr Lee is the Deputy Biological Safety Officer for the School of Cancer Sciences and is the lead coordinator for the Cancer Immunology and Immunotherapy Centre (CIIC) internal seminar programme.
+In particular, he is the lead coordinator for the Immunotherapy Small group teaching sessions on the MBChB course as well as delivering lectures on the MBChB, BMedSci and MRes Cancer Sciences programmes at the University of Birmingham.
+Dr Lee also serves as Radiation Protection Supervisor for the Institute and Training Lead for the Birmingham CRUK Cancer Centre.